-- 6. Foreign Organizations NSF rarely provides support to foreign organizations.
-NSF will consider proposals for cooperative projects involving US and foreign organizations, provided support is requested only for the US portion of the collaborative effort. - 7.
-Other Federal Agencies NSF does not normally support research or education activities by scientists, engineers or educators employed by Federal agencies or FFRDCs.
+- 7. Other Federal Agencies NSF does not normally support research or education activities by scientists, engineers or educators employed by Federal agencies or FFRDCs.
 Under unusual circumstances, other Federal agencies and FFRDCs may submit proposals directly to NSF.
 A proposed project is only eligible for support if it meets one or more of the following exceptions, as determined by a cognizant NSF Program Officer: - Special Projects.
 Under exceptional circumstances, research or education projects at other Federal agencies or FFRDCs that can make unique contributions to the needs of researchers elsewhere or to other specific NSF objectives may receive NSF support. - National and International Programs.
-The Foundation may fund research and logistical support activities of other Government agencies or FFRDCs directed at meeting the goals of special national and international research programs for which the Foundation bears special responsibility, such as the US Antarctic Research Program. - International Travel Awards.
-In order to ensure appropriate representation or availability of a particular expertise at an international conference, staff researchers of other Federal agencies may receive NSF international travel awards.
+The Foundation may fund research and logistical support activities of other Government agencies or FFRDCs directed at meeting the goals of special national and international research programs for which the Foundation bears special responsibility, such as the U.S. Antarctic Research Program. - International Travel Awards.
+To help ensure appropriate representation or availability of a particular expertise at an international conference, staff researchers of other Federal agencies may receive NSF international travel awards.

 Proposers who think their project may meet one of the exceptions listed above must contact a cognizant NSF Program Officer before preparing a proposal for submission.
-In addition, a scientist, engineer or educator who has a joint appointment with a university and a Federal agency (such as a Veterans Administration Hospital, or with a university and a FFRDC) may submit proposals through the university and may receive support if he/she is a faculty member (or equivalent) of the university, although part of his/her salary may be provided by the Federal agency.
+In addition, a scientist, engineer or educator who has a joint appointment with an IHE and a Federal agency (such as a Veterans Administration Hospital, or with an IHE and a FFRDC) may submit proposals through the IHE and may receive support if he/she is a faculty member (or equivalent) of the IHE, although part of his/her salary may be provided by the Federal agency.
 Preliminary inquiry must be made to the appropriate program before preparing a proposal for submission.